Michigan, California move to reopen factories as U.S. jobless ranks grow

 News surfaced on Thursday the White House has shelved a more recent set of guidelines prepared by U.S. health officials to help states determine the safest ways to reopen mass transit, restaurants, daycare centers and other public places.

-The 17-page document prepared by the Centers for Disease Control and Prevention (CDC) was rejected because it gave “overly prescriptive” guidance, a member of White House coronavirus task force said, confirming a report by the Associated Press.
+The 17-page document prepared by the Centers for Disease Control and Prevention (CDC) was rejected because it gave “overly prescriptive” guidance, a member of the White House coronavirus task force said, confirming a report by the Associated Press.

 The CDC did not immediately respond to a Reuters request for comment.